tektronix/tsp-toolkit/README.md

     - DMM7510
     - MP5103
 - Upgrading firmware on the 3706A, 707B, and 708B instruments is not successful.
-This will NOT render the instrument inoperable, but will not complete successfully
+This will NOT render the instrument inoperable, but will not complete successfully.
-- Instrument discovery might not work for 2600-series and 3706A due to firmware limitation
+- Instrument discovery might not work for 2600-series and 3706A due to firmware limitation.

 <!--Refs-->
 [app-note-how-to-write-tsp-scripts]: https://www.tek.com/en/documents/application-note/how-to-write-scripts-for-test-script-processing-(tsp)